fujitake/smart-building-quick-start-kit/README.en.md

 # Smart Building Quick Start Kit

-This repository summarizes the knowledge necessary to promote a smart building project.
+This repository summarizes the knowledge necessary to facilitate a smart building project.

 `Smart building` means the state that IoT devices such as sensors and cameras are installed in a building so that the entire building can be sensed and users and developers can utilize those data easily.